plutothespacedog/ECE350-Toolchain-Mac/README.md

 ## Usage
 Included is a python script to program a .bit file to a Xilinx 7-Series FPGA.

-From the directory with openocd.cfg, use:
+From the directory with digilent-nexys.cfg, use:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`python upload.py /Path/To/BitFile.bit`